gsilva2016/langchain-examples/ui-demos/video-summarization/README.md

 ./run-demo.sh --skip
 ```

+## How to change video and/or prompts

+### Video, VLM prompt & cloud inference enbling
-Note: If you'd like to change the video being summarized, open `summarizer/streamlit_merge.py` in the IDE of your choice and to change the video path at line 118.
+If you'd like to change the video being summarized, open `summarizer/streamlit_merge.py` in the IDE of your choice and to change the video path at line 118.
 If you would like to change the prompt the the VLM for summarization, and/or enbaling the use of gemini for cloud inferenece, navigate to lines 206-227.

+### LLM merger prompt
 Note: If you'd like to change the prompt to the merger model, open `merger/summary_merger.py` and change the prompt at line 27.

+### Cloud model prompt
 Note: If you'd like to change the prompt to the cloud model open `summarizer/streamlit_summarizer.py` and change the prompt at line 266.